 The liquor list for the Texas tea is long, but if you follow the recipe you're only pouring a total of 3 ounces.
 This is important to keep in mind.

-If you over-pour, the drink can get out of hand very quickly and it will be too strong.
+If you overpour, the drink can get out of hand very quickly, and it will be too strong.
 Before you know it, you'll be drunker than expected and have one nasty hangover in the morning.
 It happens all the time with the Long Island family of drinks, so here's a little comparison to put it into perspective.

 - 1/2-ounce pour of each liquor: 20 percent ABV (40 proof)